projectestac/odissea/html/lib/editor/tiny/plugins/cloze/README.md

   plugin [moodle-qtype_multianswerrgx](https://github.com/rezeau/moodle-qtype_multianswerrgx)
   by [Joseph Rézeau](https://github.com/rezeau).
 - Add CI of Moodle 4.5.
-- Fix bug that escaped closing curly brakets where not recognized [issue #21](https://github.com/srobotta/moodle-tiny_cloze/issues/21).
+- Fix bug that escaped closing curly brakets where not recognized [#21](https://github.com/srobotta/moodle-tiny_cloze/issues/21).
 - On double click on a cloze question opens the dialogue automatically.
 - Delete icon disappears when there is one answer option left only.
 - Style adaptations on the dalogue that will be necessary with upcoming Moodle 4.5.